 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Nicholas Davidson: UV-Vis spectrophotometry is a well-established, simple to use and inexpensive technique for measuring the size, concentration, aggregation state and refractive index of nanomaterials.

 REQUIRED: What is the main advantage of this technique?

-:
+Nicholas Davidson: UV-Vis provides non-invasive and fast real-time screening and evaluation of nanomaterial characteristics using simple absorption measurements.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?